 Nervous about their neighbour, Ukraine and Latvia urge Canada to press Trump on Russia

 Soldiers lift their rifles during an honor guard beside the Freedom monument in Riga, Latvia, on Tuesday, Jan.
-10, 2017 Chrystia Freeland is sworn in as Minister of Foreign Affairs during a ceremony at Rideau Hall in Ottawa on Tuesday, Jan 10, 2017 Stryker vehicles of the US Army's 2nd Cavalry Regiment roll the highway, during ''Dragoon Ride'' military exercise, in Riga, Latvia, Sunday, March 22, 2015 Two of Russia's nervous neighbours are urging the Trudeau Liberals to use Canada's close relationship with the U.S. to encourage the incoming Trump administration not to become too cosy with the Kremlin.
+10, 2017 Two of Russia's nervous neighbours are urging the Trudeau Liberals to use Canada's close relationship with the U.S. to encourage the incoming Trump administration not to become too cosy with the Kremlin.
+The ambassadors of Ukraine and Latvia tell The Canadian Press that Canada's historic friendship and alliance with the world's only superpower puts it in a strong position to advise president-elect Donald Trump to be wary of Russian President Vladimir Putin.

 Start the conversation, or Read more at Canada.com.